LT-Lily/complete-javascript-course/16-Asynchronous/starter/README.md

 - Type of API interested in when using AJAX:
 # ONLINE API (made up term)
-- An application running on a web server which receives requests for data, then retrieces this data from some database and then sends it back to the client.
+- An application running on a web server which receives requests for data, then retrieves this data from some database and then sends it back to the client.
 - When building applications in practice, we simply call these online APIs, API.
 # The term WEB API is also used for other things